RobTillaart/MCP23S17/README.md

 - check need for writing in all functions (Polarity / Pull-up)
   - check if bit mask changes.
   - what is performance gain vs footprint?
-- implement ESP32 specific support in begin()
-  - see MCP_ADC.begin()
-  - SW_SPI is roughly equal in performance as HW SPI on ESP32.
 - investigate and reimplement the INPUT_PULLUP for pinMode() ?
+- RP2040 support for SPI, setGPIOpins() etc
+  - See MCP_DAC

 #### Wont